 My garden is filled with triggers to memories of travel.
 Being extravagant, I built a version of a Maharaja's harem from a palace in India in my back yard to transport me back to the country I was once obsessed with and returned to 6 times.
 It is also a sacred grotto where the well spring of life emerges from a holy mountain.
 I use an image of a painting by the artist Nicolas Poussin that I saw in the Prado Museum in Madrid in my lecture on the Pleasure Garden to tell the story of the sacred grotto on Mount Parnassas in Greek Mythology.
 In the painting, the Sun God Apollo offers a chalice filled with the Nectar of Immortality to the poet Homer, surrounded by other divine figures and Nymphs and the Muses of the arts, music, and poetry.
 Through intention I have created a sanctuary to reside within that conciously draws me in to the world of the divine.
 I need this sanctuary to cope with the vageries of the man made environments of America.
 Parking lots and freeways make me sad.
 The Earth is sacred and should be treated as such.

 |Nicolas Poussin's Painting on Mt.
 Parnassus in the Museo del Prado, Madrid

 My travels are manifested in design throughout my garden.
 The colors I painted my houses remind me of temples in Nepal and Thailand.
 A rattlesnake mosaic path between my houses has numerous allusions.
 They remind me of Precolombian carvings on Mayan temples in Mexico, and of encounters with live snakes I have had in the desert (I love them).
-It is a symbol of strength, the shedding of skin an renewal, and protection for my home.
+It is a symbol of strength, the shedding of skin and renewal, and protection for my home.
 The staircases in the temples of the Angkor civilization were always flanked by 7 headed cobras, called Nagas, which repelled energy that is not divine from entering.

 |Western Rattlesnake Path in my Garden

 The entrance to my garden is a mosaic of a pair of eyes, mine actually, watching over the entrance.
 All who pass over it are being watched by me.
 It is like a symbolic security system, far more appealing than paying money to install an alarm system.
 Nobody has broken in so far.
 The eyes are styled after those painted on stupas in Nepal with a third eye set in the forehead, representing a connection to higher conciousness.
 The third eye is an ammonite fossil I found in the Kali Gandaki river, the deepest river valley in the World.
 I think of Nepal when I walk over it, and the idea that I should be mindful and even transcendent is brought to forefront.
-Above the mosaic is a steel arch, which was modeled after stone arches in the Meherangahr Fort in Jodhpur, Rajasthan, India, a place I spent a lot of time and hold dear to my heart.
-It was the source of many of the carved sandstone pieces built in to the wall in my grotto, which were salvaged from demolished buildings.
+Two steps up from my eyes is a Tibetan Endless Knot, which represents the infinite potential that we possess and seldom reveal to ourselves or the world around us but is a miraculous and freeing idea to contemplate when making decisions.

 |Council Ring, Windcliff, Indianola, Washington